-In parallel an Association called Les Amis de la Music (The Friends of Music) was founded to find financial support for the Conservatoire.
-Nadia Kettaneh was president of the Association, and was followed by Mary Abi Chahla.
-The Conservatoire became in 1959 an Autonomous National Institution under the supervision of the Minister of Education.
-Anis Fuleihan was followed as director of the Conservatoire by Nicolas Dahl, Toufic Succar, R.F.
+In 1953, President Camille Chamoun requested from the Minister of Education to invite the pianist, composer and conductor Anis Fuleihan to take charge of the Conservatory.
+The Conservatory became in 1959 an Autonomous National Institution under the supervision of the Minister of Education.
+Anis Fuleihan was followed as directors of the Conservatory by Nicolas Dahl, Toufic Succar, R.F.
 Youssef El Khoury, Antoine Hobeika.

 During the Lebanese war (1975-1991) the National Conservatory suffered great material damage: all the instruments, documents and library were looted and burnt.
 The Conservatory resumed teaching in 1991 and was upgraded in 1995 to a National Institution of Higher Education.
 The President of the Conservatory from 1991 until 2011 was the composer Dr. Walid Gholmieh.
 After the passing of Dr. Gholmieh in June 2011, Mr. Hanna el Amil was appointed as Acting President.
 In May 2014, Dr. Walid Moussallem was appointed as Interim President.

 In 2014, Dr. Walid Moussallem began to pursue a project to build a building for the Conservatory with a concert hall for the orchestra.
 His effort was fruitful, and the project was launched in January 2018 after the allocation of a piece of land, area of 15000 square meters, and the Chinese state committed to implement the entire project with all equipment without any financial compensation.